nazmulidris/developerlife.com/README.md

 To use Rails on macOS, you’ll need Ruby (an interpreter for the Ruby programming language) plus gems (software libraries) containing the Rails web application development framework.
 Run the following commands in your terminal app.
 1. `xcode-select --install`
 1. `brew install ruby`
-1. Go to the folder in which you've cloned this repo, and run `jekyll serve`
+1. Go to the folder in which you've cloned this repo
+  1. run `bundle install`
+  1. and run `jekyll serve`

 ### To create a new project using Jekyll
 1. In order to create a new project using Jekyll